List of pinnipeds

 Pinnipedia is an infraorder of mammals in the order Carnivora, composed of seals, sea lions, and the walrus.
 A member of this group is called a pinniped or a seal.
 (Note: "Seal" can refer to the entire pinniped infraorder, but is often also used to mean either pinnipeds with the exception of the walrus, or fur seals and true seals while excluding the walrus and sea lions.)
 They are widespread throughout the ocean and some larger lakes, primarily in colder waters.
 Pinnipeds range in size from the 1.1 m and 50 kg Baikal seal to the 6 m and 3700 kg male southern elephant seal, which is also the largest member of Carnivora.
 Several species exhibit sexual dimorphism, such as the southern elephant seal, where the males can be more than three times as long and six times as massive as the females, or the Ross seal, which has females typically larger than the males.
-Four seal species are estimated to have over one million members, while six are classified as endangered with population counts as low as 3,000, and two, the Caribbean monk seal and the Japanese sea lion, went extinct in the 20th century.
+Four seal species are estimated to have over one million members, while seven are classified as endangered with population counts as low as 3,000, and two, the Caribbean monk seal and the Japanese sea lion, went extinct in the 20th century.

 The 34 extant species of Pinnipedia are split into 22 genera within 3 families: Odobenidae, comprising the walrus; Otariidae, the eared seals, split between the sea lions and fur seals; and Phocidae, the earless or true seals.
 Odobenidae and Otariidae are combined into the superfamily Otarioidea, with Phocidae in Phocoidea.
 Extinct species have also been placed into the three extant families, as well as the extinct family Desmatophocidae, though most extinct species have not been categorized into a subfamily.
 Nearly one hundred extinct Pinnipedia species have been discovered, though due to ongoing research and discoveries the exact number and categorization is not fixed.